DavidLievrouw/WordList/readme.md

 ### Timing
 - Expected duration: 45 min.
-- We’ll check every 15 minutes, to see how things are going.
+- Weâ€™ll check every 15 minutes, to see how things are going.
 - Not finished?
 No problem.
 The main focus of this assignment is to get an idea of your method of problem solving, and of your code style.
 Make sure that what you are coding, is something you are proud of.

 ### Additional questions